Ezra Chapter Four

 Ezra 4:13-16

-Furthermore, the king should know that if this city is built and its walls restored, no more taxes, tribute or duty will be paid, and the royal revenues will suffer.
-Now since we are under obligation to the palace and it is not proper for us to see the king dishonored, we are sending this message to inform the king, so that a search may be made in the archives of your predecessors.
-In these records, you will find that this city is a rebellious city, troublesome to kings and provinces, a place of rebellion from ancient times.
-That is why this city was destroyed.
-We inform the king that if this city is built and its walls restored, you will be left with nothing in Trans-Euphrates.
+So let the king know that if this city is rebuilt and the walls are finished, they will refuse to pay tribute, tax or toll; and this will reduce the royal revenue.
+Now, because we eat the king's salt, and it is not right for us to see the king dishonored, we therefore are sending to inform the king, so that a search can be made in the archives of your ancestors; in these archives you will find and ascertain that this city is indeed a rebellious city, the bane of kings and provinces, and that sedition has been fostered there since ancient times - which is why this city was destroyed.
+We submit to the king that if this city is rebuilt and the walls are finished, you will soon lose possession of all territories beyond the River."

 They keep sharing the lies by bringing up the past rebellion of the city.
 They tell part of the truth in that the city was destroyed because of rebellion but fail to mention that is was rebellion against God and not man.
 Ultimately, money is used to get the government (king) to do what they want.
 It is true even today that government legislation is often written based on financial concerns of men and not what is right and true.